Manufacturing: Data on manufacturing jobs, output and producer confidence.Jump to full report >>

 In 2016, the manufacturing sector accounted for 10% of total UK economic output (Gross Value Added).
 In December 2016 it accounted for 8% of jobs.

-Total manufacturing output was up 1.2% in the 3 months to October 2017 compared with the 3 months to July 2017.
-The largest contribution to the rise in manufacturing in the three months to October 2017 came from transport equipment (again), which rose by 2.5%.
+Total manufacturing output was up 1.4% in the 3 months to November 2017 compared with the 3 months to August 2017.
+The rise in manufacturing in the three months to November 2017 was due to broad-based strength within the sector: 12 of the 13 sub-sectors experienced growth over this period.

 The Markit/CIPS UK Manufacturing PMI is an important indicator of confidence in the sector.